-Sore and cracked nipples are one of the most common reasons why some women give up on breastfeeding.
-Nipple sensitivity in the beginning (first week or two) is normal, your nipples need to become accustomed to the extra attention.
-Some mothers also experience a bit of pain during the first few minutes while breastfeeding, when their babies latch on (this is normal).
+Sore and cracked nipples are among the most common reasons some women give up breastfeeding.
+Nipple sensitivity in the beginning (first week or two) is normal, and your nipples need to become accustomed to the extra attention.
+Some mothers also experience pain during the first few minutes while breastfeeding when their babies latch on (this is normal).

 Reasons Why You May Have Cracked Sore Nipples

 - Engorgement.
-When the breasts are too full, the baby might struggle to achieve a good latch.
+The baby might struggle to achieve a good latch when the breasts are too full.

 - Biting and gumming.
-The baby may start to bite when he/she starts teething.
+The baby may start to bite when they begin teething.
 Some babies bite when the milk is not flowing fast enough.

 - It may be difficult for a baby to latch on correctly if the mother has nipple irregularities such as inverted/flat nipples.